-At June 30, 2016 and 2015, \$120.0 million and \$210.0 million respectively, of the Notes were outstanding.
+At June 30, 2017 and 2016, \$202.6 million and \$120.0 million respectively, of the Notes were outstanding.
 WSSC expects to redeem these Notes with proceeds of future bond issues or annual amortization.
+The Commission issued \$42.5 million in Series A Notes and \$52.5 million in Series B Notes on August 31, 2016.
 On June 24, 2015, the Commission issued \$35.0 million in Series A Notes and \$55.0 million in Series B Notes.
 On February 26, 2014, WSSC issued \$50.0 million in Series B Notes.
-The Commission redeemed \$90.0 million and \$30.1 million in Notes on November 18, 2015 and June 2, 2015, respectively, as part of the water, sewer and general debt service amortization.
+The Commission redeemed \$12.4 million and \$90.0 million in Notes on June 28, 2017 and November 18, 2015, respectively, as part of the water, sewer and general debt service amortization.
 The Notes are treated as bonds, and as such, are expected to be amortized over a 20-year term.
-However, because these Notes are callable, the entire \$120.0 million has been included in current maturities (fiscal 2017 principal maturities), and an estimated \$4.2 million has been included in the fiscal 2017 interest requirements.
-Additional estimated interest requirements at prevailing rates through 2034 on these Notes, assuming future redemption from proceeds of bonds, would total \$48.1 million.
+However, because these Notes are callable, the entire \$202.6 million has been included in current maturities (fiscal 2017 principal maturities), and an estimated \$7.1 million has been included in the fiscal 2018 interest requirements.
+Additional estimated interest requirements at prevailing rates through 2036 on these Notes, assuming future redemption from proceeds of bonds, would total \$83.3 million.

 On July 15, 2005, WSSC commenced work on a utility service contract with the U.S. Department of Defense to operate and maintain the Bolling Air Force Base water distribution and wastewater collection systems.
-Under the terms of this contract, WSSC acquired the existing water and sewer systems for \$1.0 million and \$4.3 million, respectively.
+Under the terms of this contract, WSSC acquired the existing water and wastewater systems for \$1.0 million and \$4.3 million, respectively.
 Corresponding notes payable accrue interest at 7.0% over a 30-year term.
+As of March 31, 2017, the contract to serve and maintain the water and wastewater systems at the Joint Base Anacostia-Bolling (formerly known as the Bolling Air Force Base) was terminated for mutual convenience.
+In the full and final settlement of this termination, WSSC retained funds collected for repairs and replacements while water and wastewater system assets were returned to the Federal government.

 Since November 1989, WSSC has participated in a loan program established by the State of Maryland to loan money to Maryland municipalities for local water and sewer projects.
 The program, known as the Maryland Water Quality Revolving Loan Fund, is designed to offer these municipalities loans at reduced interest rates.
-As of June 30, 2016, WSSC borrowed \$366.0 million from the program.
-The total principal balance outstanding as of June 30, 2016 and 2015 was \$245.4 million and \$248.0 million, respectively.
+As of June 30, 2017, WSSC borrowed \$386.3 million from the program.
+The total principal balance outstanding as of June 30, 2017 and 2016 was \$250.1 million and \$245.4 million, respectively.

 Proceeds of notes payable to the Federal government were used to make improvements to the Jennings Randolph Reservoir for backup and peak-day water supply.
-The note payable accrues interest at 3.25% and balances outstanding at June 30, 2016 and 2015 were \$22.2 million and \$22.8 million, respectively.
+The note payable accrues interest at 3.25% and balances outstanding at June 30, 2017 and 2016 were \$21.5 million and \$22.2 million, respectively.

-WSSC is in compliance with all terms of its debt agreements at June 30, 2016 and 2015.
+WSSC is in compliance with all terms of its debt agreements at June 30, 2017 and 2016.